TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 ## See also
 Or "Other Stuff I Worked on that Might be Interesting".
-- Zahuczky's [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts/tree/main) (worked on the tracking math in this)
+- Zahuczky's [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts/tree/main) (worked on the [tracking math]() in this)
 - [ass.nvim](https://github.com/arch1t3cht/ass.nvim): A neovim 5.0 plugin for `.ass` subtitles.
 Its most important feature is a split window editing mode to efficiently copy new dialog (say, a translation) to a timed subtitle file.
+- My [Aegisub fork](https://github.com/arch1t3cht/Aegisub) with some new features like folding and other audio/video sources.

 ---
 Thanks to [PhosCity](https://github.com/PhosCity) for testing almost all of these scripts.